WARNING, SENSITIVE SUBJECT

 Corporal punishment is a commonly accepted tool that parents use in an attempt to train their children in what is “right” and “wrong.”
 The practice of hitting (spanking) one’s child goes contrary to all that the child expects from the parent—trust, protection, comfort, guidance.
 One of the ways children experience abuse is when their sense of autonomy is breached and their body is violated by someone who would otherwise be considered as their resource for love and care.

-As inappropriate a child’s behavior can be, it comes from a still developing mind that is not fully able to reason well or understand complex issues—and is unfamiliar (or isn’t retaining) all the rules of social etiquette.
+As inappropriate a child’s behavior can be, it comes from a still developing mind that is not fully able to reason well or understand complex issues—and is unfamiliar (or isn’t retaining) all the rules of acceptable interactions or social etiquette.

 A Child’s Perspective

 A child being disciplined by an adult sees someone much bigger than they are standing over them, angry and upset with them, wielding a weapon at them.
 The child who is beaten or spanked is exposed to repeated episodes of fear and dread of physical harm and emotional betrayal (or at least inconsistency) that the child’s immature psyche has to try to make sense of.
-It is a conditioning and entrainment that enculturates fear, dread, and confusion regarding love and relating lovingly—no wonder there is rampant domestic violence and prevalent dysfunctional relationships.
+It is a conditioning and entrainment that enculturates violence, fear, dread, and confusion regarding love and relating lovingly—no wonder domestic violence is rampant and dysfunctional relationships are prevalent.

 “Here’s a tip for all those NFL football players out there wondering if they’re child abusers—you can’t do something to a 4 year old that you’re not allowed to do to a 300 lbs. lineman!”